fairlane/nuxt3-playground/README.md

 # ToDo
-* Add to git
+* Add Prisma
-* Move services from hapi to here
+* Move backend services from hapi to here
+* Add Github actions
+* Add authentication layer
-* Check how to use
+* Figure out how to use runtime config in services

 # Nuxt 3 Minimal Starter